Frequently Asked Questions

-A: Your appraiser has not “claimed” you.
-Each appraiser has to go into Eduphoria and “claim” all employees that he/she will appraise.
-“Claiming” an employee refers to the appraiser setting the appraisal option for that employee.
-Once your appraiser has “claimed” you, the PDAS tab will appear.
+A: Your appraiser has not "claimed" you.
+Each appraiser has to go into Eduphoria and "claim" all employees that he/she will appraise.
+"Claiming" an employee refers to the appraiser setting the appraisal option for that employee.
+Once your appraiser has "claimed" you, the Strive tab will appear.

 Q: Can I upload documents into my Eduphoria file?